westonstearns/Kaggle-Python-Tutorial/chapter1.md

 ---
+title       : Raising anchor
-title       : Insert the chapter title here description : Insert the chapter description here attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf
+description : Insert the chapter description here attachments :In this first chapter you will be introduced to DataCamp's interactive interface and the Titanic data set.
+Once you're familiar with the data, you make your first predictions using survival rate, gender data, as well as age data. slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf

---- type:VideoExercise lang:python xp:50 skills:1
+--- type:NormalExercise xp:100 skills:1
-## Analyze movie ratings
+## How it works

 *** =video_link
 //player.vimeo.com/video/154783078